muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 You know the library uses `asyncio` everywhere, and you want to learn how to do things right.
-Even though `asyncio` is its own topic, the documentation wants you to learn how to use daxiedewuyu correctly, and for that, you need to use `asyncio` correctly too.
+Even though `asyncio` is its own topic, the documentation wants you to learn how to use django correctly, and for that, you need to use `asyncio` correctly too.
 For this reason, there is a section called :ref:`mastering-asyncio` that will introduce you to the `asyncio` world, with links to more resources for learning how to